radioegor146/native-obfuscator/README.md

 `-a` - enable annotation processing

+To use annotations for black/whitelisting methods/classes as `native` you can add following library to your project:

+`com.github.radioegor146.native-obfuscator:annotations:master-SNAPSHOT`

+Also, you need to add [JitPack](https://jitpack.io) to your repositories.

 You can add `@Native` annotation to include classes/methods to the native obfuscation process, and add `@NotNative` annotation to ignore methods in classes marked as `@Native`

 Whitelist/Blacklist has higher priority than annotations